“CcmSetup failed with error code 0x80041010” in SCCM

 Why WMI matters in SCCM

-In the SCCM context, WMI offers a foundation upon which many Configuration Manager operations build.
-For example, SCCM leverages WMI to retrieve system metrics, establish client settings, and more.
-Hence, a malfunctioning WMI can lead to the dreaded “CcmSetup failed with error code 0x80041010” error.
+In SCCM, WMI provides a base for many operations.
+For instance, SCCM uses WMI to get system information, set up client settings, and more.
+So, if WMI isn’t working right, you might see the “CcmSetup failed with error code 0x80041010” error.

 Steps to repair WMI

-6. Validation: Re-attempt the SCCM client agent installation and see if the error code 0x80041010 is resolved.
+6. Last, try installing the SCCM client again to see if the error goes away.

-Alternatively, you can run the script provided below.
-To do so, copy the script, paste it into a text file, save it as a .bat file, and then run the script as an administrator.
+You can also use the script below to fix WMI issues.
+Copy this script, save it as a .bat file, and run it as an administrator.

 CcmSetup failed with error code 0x80041010